-Late and Missed Assignment Policy
+Late & Missed Assignment Policy

 At Toronto District Christian High School, it is our desire that students keep track of their own work as this leads to habits that are helpful in life and work.
-As much as possible, we encourage students to take charge of their own deadlines and work especially after the first half of Grade 9.
+As much as possible, we encourage students to take charge of their own deadlines and work, especially after the first half of Grade 9.

 Students are required to hand in their work on time.
-Teachers are to clearly state deadlines for student work and to record in Edsby whether students have handed in their work: on time, late or not at all.
-At times, teachers determine deadlines through consultation with students or classes.
-In addition, teachers are to inform students of the penalties, if any, for work handed in late or not at all.
+Teachers are to clearly state deadlines for student work and to record in Edsby whether students have handed in their work on time, late, or not at all.
+At times, teachers determine deadlines through consultation with students.
+In addition, teachers inform students of the penalties for work handed in late.

-Students and their parents or guardians are encouraged to check Edsby periodically to keep track of their work as failure to hand in work can result in lost opportunities for learning and a loss of grades.
+Students and their parents or guardians are encouraged to check Edsby to keep track of their work.
+Failure to hand in work can result in missed learning and a loss of grades.